hankbesser/recursive-agents/README.md

 PRs welcome!
 See our ```CONTRIBUTING.md```.

-Special interest in:
-- New domain templates
+## 🔮 Future Explorations

+The Recursive Companion framework opens fascinating research directions:

+- Advanced convergence analysis beyond embeddings / cosine similarity
+- Richer integration patterns with agentic frameworks
-- Alternative embedding models for similarity
+- Extended observability for multi-loop systems

-- Convergence visualization tools
+We're particularly interested in collaborations exploring how recursive patterns emerge across different domains and scales.

-## Bonus Section: This README's design philosophy:
+## Bonus Section: This README's design philosophy

 1. **Three-level structure** mirrors the codebase organization
 2. **Technical depth** with actual code snippets and architecture diagrams
 3. **Clear separation** of who should look where (users → base.py, engineers → chains.py)
-4. **Future focus on production** with real implementation details (Streamlit app, live demos for full scale app with a more dynmic RC implementation)
+4. **Focus on observability** with real implementation details for testing and visualzing in the prvoided full scale Streamlit app
 5. **Protocol + Templates** flexible composition for different applications
 6. **Clean examples** demonstrating the "companions as callables" pattern
 7. **Practical guidance** for extending the framework
 8. **Visual learning** - Sequence diagram up front, architecture docs linked

 #### The goal: Show what makes Recursive Companion different and how to use it effectively.
-Note: Besides the first section, any of the sections in the README could be placed in any order-- a testament to the design of this framework.